bluenimble/serverless/README.md

 BlueNimble is a Hybrid Serverless Platform, focusing on developer productivity and infrastructure agnosticity.

-BlueNimble is a new way of creating and running applications with no binding to a spacific clustering or microservices technology.
-Making it easy to embrasse new technologies and deployment models in the future.
+BlueNimble is a new and simple way to create and run applications with no specific binding to a clustering or microservices technology.
+Making it pain-free to embrasse new technologies and deployment models in the future.

 Using BlueNimble, Developers focus on coding application business logic, without any knowledge of the microservices architecture.